Brad Johnson (Montana politician): Biography

-Born in Lake Forest, Illinois, he graduated from the University of Illinois (Class of 1976) before moving to Montana in 1980.
+Johnson was born in Lake Forest, Illinois.
+He received a bachelor of agriculture from the University of Illinois Urbana-Champaign (Class of 1976) before moving to Montana in 1980.
 He owned an auto parts store and worked for RightNow Technologies in Bozeman.
 He also served as a district representative for Congressman Ron Marlenee and worked as an agricultural extension agent.

 Johnson unsuccessfully challenged Democratic Congressman Pat Williams in 1990 and ran for the Republican nomination for United States Senate in 2002 before he was elected Secretary of State of Montana in 2004, defeating Yellowstone County Commissioner Bill Kennedy.
 He lost reelection to state Superintendent of Public Instruction Linda McCulloch in 2008.

 Johnson withdrew from the race for Public Service Commissioner in 2010 after pleading guilty to driving under the influence in Broadwater County.
 He subsequently entered an alcohol treatment program.
 He ran for Secretary of State in 2012, but again lost to McCulloch.

 Johnson was elected Public Service Commissioner for District 5 in 2014, defeating Democrat Galen Hollenbaugh, and was chosen to be chairman of the commission by his colleagues.
 He announced his candidacy for Governor of Montana in the 2016 election, but withdrew from the race in January citing fundraising concerns and commitment to his duties on the Public Service Commission.